RiskoZoSlovenska/RZSMaze/README.md

 The module returns an `RZSMaze` class, which has the following functions:
 * `RZSMaze.new(dimensions, randomFunc)` which creates a new blank `RZSMaze`,
 * `RZSMaze:generate(completionTolerance, startCoordinates)` which generates a maze,
-* `RZSMaze:createLoops(loopChance)` which randomly creates loops in the generated maze,
+* `RZSMaze:createLoops(loopPercentage, maxAttempts)` which randomly creates loops in the generated maze,
 * `RZSMaze:toSimpleRepresentation()` which creates a simple boolean representation of the maze,
 * `RZSMaze:toCustomObjects(constructor, adjacentsInitializer)` which lets you export the maze to a custom representation, and lastly,
 * `RZSMaze:toString(wallChar, spaceChar)` which returns the maze in a human-readable format.